lydialucchesi/smallsets/README.md

 ## Structured comments

-The Smallset Timeline above is based on the R preprocessing script below (s_data_preprocess.R).
+The Smallset Timeline above is based on the R preprocessing script below, s_data_preprocess.R.
 Structured comments were added to it, informing `smallsets` what to do.

 ``` r
 # smallsets start s_data caption[Remove rows where C2